SabeDoesThings/Nexa/CHEATSHEET.md

 Hello!
 This is a simple cheatsheet of all the functinality of Nexa.
 This will go over all the functions, structs, enums, etc and give a short explanation of how they work.
 Enjoy :)

 # DEFINES
-The maximum amount of keys for input
+The maximum amount of keys for input.
 ```c
 #define NX_MAX_KEYS 256
 ```
-The maximum amount of mouse buttons for input
+The maximum amount of mouse buttons for input.
 ```c
 #define NX_MAX_BUTTONS 5
 ```